Last week, my husband and I celebrated eleven years of marriage.

 36. No two people break the same.
 No two people grieve the same.
 When and if you face some kind of hardship or major change, give one another the gift of room to be affected differently.

 37. More than he needs you to be right, he needs to know you have his back whether he succeeds or fails.

 38. Maybe you know that on your wedding day you’re taking a giant leap of faith–promising to face the rest of your uncertain futures together.
-But marriage isn’t one leap of faith you make that first day, it’s a daily leap of faith–a daily re-falling in love.
-You have to join hands and jump into so many uncertain futures–job losses, set backs, adventures, becoming parents, moves, promotions, parenting two year olds and teenagers, illnesses, retirement, and all the ways life can change a person.
+But a marriage isn’t one leap of faith you make that first day, it’s a daily leap of faith–a daily re-falling in love.
+You have to join hands and jump into so many uncertain futures–job losses, setbacks, adventures, becoming parents, moves, promotions, parenting two-year-olds and teenagers, illnesses, retirement, and all the ways life can change a person.

 ***These are all little pieces of wisdom I have gleaned in 11 years from my imperfect, but most-often healthy marriage.
 These are not meant for counseling.
 If you are in an abusive relationship or facing a difficult storm in your marriage, please consider seeking help from a certified counselor.